Why prioritize PIM in 2025? Read the latest Gartner report >

 If you want your product launch to make the impact you’re hoping for, make sure you spend time clarifying and reviewing the following key deliverables:

 After you launch, you also need to follow up on your release.
-Consider how this product release stacks up against previous releases and how it impacted your bottom line, customers, teams, and organization.
-This will help you refine your future releases, including tracking new features to get an understanding of how customers are using them.
+Consider how this product release stacks up against existing releases and how it impacted your bottom line, marketing strategy, customers, teams, and organization.
+This will help you refine future product releases, including tracking new features to gain insights into customer usage.

 Plan your product release for a successful product launch

-For an e-commerce look at product release and product launch, find out how a product lifecycle management (PLM) solution and a product information management (PIM) solution are complementary when it comes to launching products for your omnichannel landscape. inriver’s PIM solution helps syndicate product information, making things simple when it comes to launch time.
+For an e-commerce look at product release and launch, find out how a product lifecycle management (PLM) solution and a Product Information Management (PIM) solution are complementary when it comes to launching products for your omnichannel landscape.
+The inriver PIM solution helps syndicate product information, making things simple regarding launch time.

 want to see the inriver PIM in action?